masum184e/handbook/web/typescript.md

 - Use `{}` to import specific named exports.
 - You can rename imports with `as`
 - Must import using the exact exported name (case-sensitive).
+- You can import specific members or all of them using destructuring syntax.
 ```ts
 import { PI, add, subtract } from "./mathUtils";
 // import { add as sum } from "./mathUtils";